avantrec/soco-cli/README.md

 ## Alternative Discovery

-By default, Soco CLI uses the speaker discovery mechanisms in SoCo, which uses the native Sonos SSDP multicast process to discover Sonos devices, and then to look up speakers by their name.
+By default, SoCo-CLI uses the speaker discovery mechanisms in SoCo, which uses the native Sonos SSDP multicast process to discover Sonos devices, and then to look up speakers by their name.

-Soco CLI also provides an alternative discovery process, which works by scanning the network(s) to which your device is attached, and generating and saving a list of Sonos speaker names and other speaker information.
+SoCo-CLI also provides an alternative discovery process, which works by scanning the network(s) to which your device is attached, and generating and saving a list of Sonos speaker names and other speaker information.

 There are three reasons why you might want to use this alternative mechanism: